2024 Made in Minnesota holiday gift guide

 Full disclosure—in addition to being a subscriber, I write for the Heavy Table and Racket.

-The Heavy Table email newsletters (starting at $5/month), The Heavy Table
+The Heavy Table Substack newsletters (starting at $5/month), The Heavy Table

-The Heavy Table is an email newsletter-based publication that covers the food and drinks scene of the Upper Midwest.
+The Heavy Table is a Substack newsletter that covers the food and drink scene of the Upper Midwest.
 The reader-supported content offers a refreshingly hype-free take, often focusing on smaller, no-frills restaurants that are overlooked by other local food media.
-Some articles are available free of charge on the Heavy Table website to give you sense of what you can expect in the weekly newsletters.
+Some newsletters are available free of charge to give you sense of what you can expect.

 Racket membership (starting at $5/month), Racket